Suremaker/OctopusProjectBuilder/Manual.md

 #### Specifying template values and applying it to the model
 The model template allows to define values of all the properties that are defined in model.
-The model defintion itself can refer to the template, but it also can have own specification of the properties.
+The model definition itself can refer to the template, but it also can have own specification of the properties.
 When the resource is being instantiated, the template would be used to provide the default values of the properties, that would be then customized with model definition.

 #### Model property override